 - making it impossible for one party to perform

-- refusing to perform.
+- refusing to perform

-- If the amount in question is $5,000 or less, it is considered a "Small Claims Action."
-The case must be filed in the District Court.
+- If the amount in question is $5,000 or less, then it is considered a Small Claims Action that must be filed in the District Court.

-- If the amount in question is exceeds $30,000, the case must be filed in the Circuit Court, and it may be advisable to discuss the matter with an attorney.
+- If the amount in question is exceeds $30,000, then the case must be filed in the Circuit Court, and it may be advisable to discuss the matter with an attorney.

 Read the Law: Md.
 Code, Courts and Judicial Proceedings, § 5-101

 Read the Regulation: U.S. Code of Federal Regulations, Title 16, Part 429

 Generally, Saturday is considered a business day.
 Business days include all days except Sundays and certain holidays.

-Service Contracts or Extended Warranties - A service contract or extended warranty is in addition to the U.C.C. warranties.
-Upon making a major purchase the consumer is often offered a service contract or an extended warranty.
+Service Contracts or Extended Warranties - A service contract or extended warranty is in addition to the UCC warranties.
+Upon making a major purchase, the consumer is often offered a service contract or an extended warranty.
 The purchaser must first determine if a warranty is already included and how long that warranty will last.